christinasherpa24/SONIC/README.md

 #> 1 Nesar Ahmad Bahawi Taekwondo Men's Featherweight 2008 Summer Beijing  <NA>
 #> 2 Nesar Ahmad Bahawi  Taekwondo Men's Welterweight 2012 Summer  London  <NA>
 ```

+The function **team_medal_info** takes in a team participating in the
+Olympics (1896-2016) and returns a graph of numbers of medals
+(bronze,silver, or gold) for each participating year.

 ``` r
 library(genworld)